nelsonfigueroa/nelson.cloud/content/blog/learning_kubernetes_with_minikube.md

 - `LoadBalancer`: This service type exposes the service externally using the load balancer of your chosen cloud provider.
 The external load balancer routes to NodePort and ClusterIP services which are automatically created.
 - `ExternalName`: Maps the service to to the contents of the `ExternalName` field.
 No Proxying of any kind is set up.

-If a Deployment named `mydeployment` has been created, we can create a Service using the command line as such:
+If a Deployment named `mydeployment` has been previously created, we can create a Service using the command line as such:

 ```
 $ kubectl create service nodeport mydeployment --tcp=80